 Through four city wide Black Male Educator Convenings, The Fellowship will address the recruitment, retention, instructional support and coaching of black male professional career educators (teachers, deans, principals, CEOs, etc.) during the 2016-2017 school year.
 We also focus on policy Practices and advocacy work that impact Black male leaders in the education field where this group is severely under represented.

 For the past 9 school years I have had the privilege of teaching, supporting, and empowering our urban youth in Philadelphia.
 The past three years I have been blessed to be an Assistant Principal of Specialized Services and I am always looking to bring new and improved resources to our K-8 students receiving services Philadelphia.

-For the past 10 years I have had the pleasure of teaching and leading in urban education.
-In particular I have been fortunate to work in two of Philadelphia's turn around elementary schools for the past six years.
+For the past 12 years I have had the pleasure of teaching and leading in urban education.
+In particular I have been fortunate to work in Philadelphia for the past eight school years.
 I love that I every day I have the opportunity to learn from our students.
-Students receiving specialized services at our school have a very special place in my heart and I am eager to enrich our classrooms to provide students in grades K through 8th with additional emotional and therapeutic spaces within our building as we teach the whole student!
+Students receiving specialized services at our school have a very special place in my heart and I am eager to enrich our classroom space to provide students in grades 3rd through 6th with additional supports to support their reading, math, and social emotional growth!

 Hello everyone!
 I am one of the proud school leaders at North Camden Elementary in Camden, NJ.